J-Cos/SimpleMetaPipeline/README.md

 Remember you will need to find the optimal filtering and trimming parameters for your own sequences first.
 Remember these can differ across multiple runs.
 See here for an example of how to find these parameters based on vidual inspection of read quality profiles: https://benjjneb.github.io/dada2/tutorial.html

-Remember if you want to rerun the pipeline on the same dataset for any reason you will need to delete the intermediate outputs from previous runs on that dataset.
+If you want to rerun the pipeline on the same dataset for any reason you will need to delete the intermediate outputs from previous runs on that dataset.